razeware/razeware.github.io/_posts/2018-03-05-design-language.md

 ## Code your own blockchain in less than 200 lines of Go!

-*If this isn’t your first time reading this post, check out Part 2: Networking here!*
+*If this isn’t your first time reading this post, check out Part 2: [Here](https://www.google.com)*

 This tutorial is adapted from this excellent post about writing a basic blockchain using Javascript.
 We’ve ported it over to Go and added some extra goodies like viewing your blockchain in a web browser.
 If you have any questions about the following tutorial, make sure to join our Telegram chat.
 Ask us anything!
+[I'm an inline-style link](https://www.google.com)

 The data examples in this tutorial will be based on your resting heartbeat.
 We are a healthcare company after all :-) For fun, count your pulse for a minute (beats per minute) and keep that number in mind throughout the tutorial.